AFLplusplus/AFLplusplus/docs/FAQ.md

   This already resulted in a much advanced AFL.

   Until the end of 2019, the AFL++ team had grown to four active developers which then implemented their own research and features, making it now by far the most flexible and feature rich guided fuzzer available as open source.
-  And in independent fuzzing benchmarks it is one of the best fuzzers available, e.g. [Fuzzbench Report](https://www.fuzzbench.com/reports/2020-08-03/index.html).
+  And in independent fuzzing benchmarks it is one of the best fuzzers available, e.g., [Fuzzbench Report](https://www.fuzzbench.com/reports/2020-08-03/index.html).
 </p></details>

 <details>